-Name of Shareholder Securities Owned, Controlled or Directed Percentage of Class of Outstanding Voting Securities of the Corporation (1) Fairfax Financial Holdings Limited 44,025,901 Common Shares (2) 16.66% Moses Znaimer 166,944,970 Common Shares (3) 63.16%
+Name of Shareholder Securities Owned, Controlled or Directed Percentage of Class of Outstanding Voting Securities of the Corporation (1) Fairfax Financial Holdings Limited 44,025,901 Common Shares (2) 16.10% Moses Znaimer 171,944,970 Common Shares (3) 62.89%

-- (1) Based on 264,330,297 Common Shares issued and outstanding as at the date hereof. - (2) 4,000,000 Common Shares are held by Federated Insurance Company of Canada, 26,625,901 Common Shares are held by Northbridge General Insurance Corporation, and 13,400,000 Common Shares are held by Northbridge Financial Corporation.
-Federated Insurance Company of Canada, Northbridge General Insurance Corporation and Northbridge Financial Corporation are controlled by Fairfax Financial Holdings Limited. - (3) 165,094,970 Common Shares are held by Olympus Management Limited of which Moses Znaimer has beneficial control.
+- (1) Based on 273,413,297 Common Shares issued and outstanding as at the date hereof. - (2) 4,000,000 Common Shares are held by Federated Insurance Company of Canada, 26,625,901 Common Shares are held by Northbridge General Insurance Corporation, and 13,400,000 Common Shares are held by Northbridge Financial Corporation.
+Federated Insurance Company of Canada, Northbridge General Insurance Corporation and Northbridge Financial Corporation are controlled by Fairfax Financial Holdings Limited. - (3) 165,094,970 of the 171,944,970 Common Shares are held indirectly through Olympus Management Limited of which Moses Znaimer has beneficial control.